dinosaurjs/speakers-2019/emails/2019-05-31-schedule-announcement.md

 ---
 title: The Sc-Sc-Schedule is here
-preheader: Schedule announcement, a suprise and more speakers!
+preheader: Schedule announcement, a surprise and more speakers!
 speakers:
   - cassidoo
   - tejaskumar_